ethereum/consensus-specs/specs/core/0_beacon-chain.md

     ]
 ```

-**Note**: this definition and the next few definitions are highly inefficient as algorithms, as they re-calculate many sub-expressions.
+Note: this definition and the next few definitions are highly inefficient as algorithms, as they re-calculate many sub-expressions.
 Production implementations are expected to appropriately use caching/memoization to avoid redoing work.

 ### `get_crosslink_committees_at_slot`